D4LXZY/D4LXZY/README.md

         down = false
 velocity = Instance.new("BodyVelocity")
 velocity.maxForce = Vector3.new(10000000, 0, 10000000)
----vv Use that to change the speed v local speed    = 1000 gyro           = Instance.new("BodyGyro") gyro.maxTorque = Vector3.new(10000000, 0, 10000000)
+---vv Use that to change the speed a local speed    = 1000 gyro           = Instance.new("BodyGyro") gyro.maxTorque = Vector3.new(10000000, 0, 10000000)